 Price

-There’s a huge range of prices from cheap, flat-belt manual treadmills for just $150 up to commercial-grade products that can be in excess of $10K.
-You get what you pay for.
-I don’t recommend looking for the cheapest treadmill you can find, because it could mean you are looking for another treadmill again in a year when that “bargain” find breaks.
+There’s a huge range of prices, from cheap, flat-belt manual treadmills for just $150 to commercial-grade products that can exceed $10,000.
+More often than not, you get what you pay for—I typically do not recommend looking for the cheapest treadmill you can find because it could mean you are looking for another treadmill in a year’s time when that “bargain” find ultimately breaks.

-The treadmill’s ability to meet your fitness needs is the No. 1 priority, and going for a cheap treadmill to save a few bucks now will cost you again later on.
-That being said, you don’t necessarily have to shell out a lot of cash to find something great.
-There are many great budget-friendly options on the market; like treadmills from Horizon that are under $1,000.
+The treadmill’s ability to meet your fitness needs is the No. 1 priority, and going for a cheap treadmill to save a few bucks now can cost you in the long run.
+That said, you don’t necessarily have to shell out a lot of cash to find something great thanks to many great budget-friendly options on the market.

 Noise